npm/npm/doc/faq.md

 in a web browser.
 This will also tell you if you are just unable to access the internet for some reason.

-If the registry IS down, let me know by emailing <i@izs.me>.
-I'll have someone kick it or something.
+If the registry IS down, let me know by emailing or posting an issue.
+We'll have someone kick it or something.

 ## Who does npm?